Host & Moderators

 A visionary leader, Pitaro has identified and consistently communicated internally and externally the following business priorities–direct-to-consumer, innovation, storytelling and programming, and audience expansion–with diversity, equity, inclusion and belonging woven through it all.

-Under Pitaro, ESPN has reached landmark rights agreements with the NCAA, NFL, MLB, NHL and more.
-ESPN continues to strengthen its hold on digital and social platforms, standing as number one among U.S. digital sports properties; the ESPN App is the clear number one U.S. sports app; ESPN Social remains the top sports media publisher by far; and ESPN is the most popular brand on TikTok.
+Under Pitaro, ESPN has reached landmark rights agreements with the NBA, NCAA, NFL, MLB, NHL and more.
+ESPN continues to strengthen its hold on digital and social platforms, standing as number one among U.S. digital sports properties; the ESPN App is the clear number one U.S. sports app; and ESPN Social remains the top sports media publisher by far.

 Michael Rubin